Huddersfield Giants chief explains support for 14-team Super League and gives Shay latest

 “No decisions have yet been made and those involved at the sharp end realise the complexities and the wish for clarity but there are still things yet to be determined.

-“Once we do have an update, the club will announce it across our website and social media channels and of course we’ve strengthened our hand to coin a phrase by bring Ralph Rimmer on board for a period to help.”
+“Once we do have an update, the club will announce it across our website and social media channels and of course we’ve strengthened our hand to coin a phrase by bringing Ralph Rimmer on board for a period to help.”